tubaali13/login-app/readme.txt

 You can find the screenshots folder in the internshala folder.
-(For storing passwords encryption is used using bcrypt.)
+For storing passwords encryption is used using bcrypt.
+The UI has been made very simple as the purpose was to just show the login/registering process (if required, it can be modified).

 Thank you!.